zirouan/Grupo-Android-Ceara/README.md

 Mini Projeto Um
 ===================

+Subject: Working with Activitys <br />
+The example shows some ways of how the developer can work with Activitys.

+1 How to call an Activity simple. <br />
+2 How to send information to another Activity. <br />
+3 How to Call an Activity and receive information from it. <br />

 Assunto: Trabalhando com Activitys  <br />

 O exemplo mostra algumas formas de como o desenvolvedor pode trabalhar com as Activitys.